bihtert/RS_Personal/README.md

-# RS_Personal

 # GEO468E Special Topics in Remote Sensing
-## Bihter Tandoğdu 010170642
+## Bihter Tandoğdu - 010170642
-This repository contains all wanted documentation and codes for Special Topics in Remote Sensing course.
+### This repository contains all wanted documentation and codes for Special Topics in Remote Sensing course.

 - The video ["Yeni Başlayanlar İçin 90 Dakikada Git"](https://www.youtube.com/watch?v=SX8bHqXt8ws&t=4777s&ab_channel=ArinYazilim) was first watched to understand the logic of the Github site and Git.
 - Then I watched the ["Yeni Başlayanlar İçin 80 Dakikada GitHub"](https://www.youtube.com/watch?v=ihoPT325jyk&t=2310s&ab_channel=ArinYazilim) video promoting Github using git.